 Initial therapy often uses a beta-blocker to oppose the adrenergic effects of thyroid hormone.

-Radioactive iodine (I131) to ablate thyroid tissue is a definitive treatment with excellent success rates; it is the most commonly used treatment in the US It cannot, however, be used in pregnancy, and breast-feeding mothers must pump and dispose of their milk for about 5 days after treatment.
-Radioiodine treatment can cause or worsen Graves’ ophthalmopathy.
+Radioactive iodine (I131) to ablate thyroid tissue is a definitive treatment with excellent success rates; it is the most commonly used treatment in the US.
+It cannot, however, be used in pregnancy, and breastfeeding mothers must pump and dispose of their milk for about 5 days after treatment.
+Radioiodine treatment can cause or worsen Graves’ orbitopathy.
 Complete destruction of the thyroid gland typically occurs within 8-10 weeks, at which point thyroid hormone replacement is necessary to reestablish a euthyroid state.

 Surgical removal of the thyroid (thyroidectomy) is also an effective treatment.
 It is often indicated in hyperthyroid patients who have an obstructive goiter.